- About Us

 Rezwana completed a Master's from Bangladesh Agricultural University (BAU) in 2013.
 Her research involved the growth and production of Nile tilapia and silver carp in polyculture ponds under different fertilizer and feed conditions.
 Upon graduating, she began work as a Research Fellow in the Water Quality and Pond Dynamics Lab at BAU.

 Exposed to aquaculture at an early age, Zexia grew up in Sichuan, China where her father was a fish farmer.
 As fish became a central part of her life, Zexia developed a love for seafood and a fascination with biology, ecology, and fish behavior.
 Her interest in the natural world led her to HAU’s notable Life Sciences Department, where she completed her undergraduate degree in aquaculture in June 2007.
-Zexia now finished her PhD, with help from AquaFish, from a joint program with Huazhong Agricultural University and the Ohio State University.
-In her two years working with AquaFish, Zexia valued the international connections that she made.
+Zexia now finished her PhD, with help from the AquaFish Innovation Lab, from a joint program with Huazhong Agricultural University and the Ohio State University.
+In her two years working with the AquaFish Innovation Lab, Zexia valued the international connections that she made.
 Her experience working with researchers from around the world has provided her the opportunity to learn about the different aquaculture issues in other countries.

 Diego holds a B.S. in Marine Biology from the Universidad de Bogota Jorge Tadeo Lozano, Colombia, which he completed in 1994, and his research experience there actually had more to do with coral reefs than with aquaculture.
 His work as a marine biologist included a project to evaluate changes in the composition of marine zooplankton populations resulting from increased freshwater input.
 Diego enjoyed his work with coral reefs, but looked forward to shifting his focus towards aquaculture research.
 The fact that there were no graduate programs in Colombia focusing on aquaculture research further motivated Diego to travel abroad.
 Diego came directly from Colombia to join the Aquaculture/Fisheries Center at University of Arkansas - Pine Bluff after contacting Dr. Carole Engle, Coordinator of the Aquaculture/Fisheries Center at UAPB.
 Diego earned his Master's degree in 2000 from the UAPB.